jonasmcferreira/adventures/docs/grim/grim.md

 Use any OSR or 5e spells you like—but the PCs must find them through exploration.
 Keep the damage for those spells as is.
 DC 10 to cast.
 Saving throws are 15.

-All 5e and OSR spells are compatible with Deathbringer.
+All 5e and OSR spells are compatible with Grim.
 Spellcasting is illegal and spellcasters are burned on sight.
 As such they keep a low profile.
 Spellcasters who show off their powers in public will find themselves quickly surrounded by an angry mob.

 #### TO HELL WITH SPELL SLOTS